 - Pepper for seasoning

 - Cucumber, cilantro, pickled carrots, and pickled daikon – The freshness of these vegetables balance out the rich flavors of the lemongrass chicken.
-Make pickled vegetables at home with my recipe.
+Make pickled carrots and daikon at home with my recipe.

 This lemongrass chicken banh mi is a simple weeknight recipe that comes together in less than 30 minutes.
 Combine all the ingredients for the chicken marinade in a bowl.
 Mix and coat the chicken.
 Let it marinate for 15 minutes.
 Heat a pan over high heat.
 Pour the chicken and marinade into the pan.
 Cook chicken over high heat until brown (3-5 minutes).
 Taste the chicken to make sure it’s done.
 Remove from the heat.
 Cut baguettes in half and toast.
 Smear some Best Foods Real Mayonnaise on one side.
 Top with a pinch of black pepper.
 Add a few pieces of chicken, cucumber, pickled carrots, pickled daikon, and cilantro.
 Enjoy with a bowl of Knorr Sopa Mexicana – Chicken flavor with rice soup.